 Computers are connected to the internet and run Bitcoin software.
 The software can either be mining software or simply a Bitcoin wallet.
 If we take deposits and withdrawals of Bitcoin, an update of each transaction carried out by the computer and then sent to all of the other computers within the network, in this case, Bitcoin.
 The Bitcoin ledger is updated or synchronized on all of the computers linked to the Bitcoin network.

-Two key rules within the Bitcoin consensus protocol are:
+Four key rules within the Bitcoin consensus protocol are:

 For the blockchains outside of Bitcoin, differences will be found within the consensus protocol and of course, the information shared across the network.

 Since the invention of the World Wide Web and cell phones, there has been very little to shout from the rooftops about.
 Sure, we’ve got cars that can drive themselves and the hype over artificial intelligence is building, but nothing is likely to be as material as the introduction of blockchain technology, not only into the financial system but into everyday life.

 For the financial system, the prospect of a decentralization away from a centralized system is a daunting one to consider.

 Can the world truly exist without fiat money?